ponylang/rfcs/text/0000-branch-prediction-intrinsics.md

 # How We Teach This

 This is a basic concept, the documentation string should be sufficient.
+In addition, a Pony pattern with practical examples could be useful.

 # How We Test This